DerekSelander/LLDB/README.md

       # Search for exact matches, ignore subclasses of UIViews
       (lldb) search -e UIView

+      # Search for all classes that contain a reference to the pointer 0xfeedfacf
+      (lldb) search -r 0xfeedfacf

 ### dclass
 Dumps all the NSObject/SwiftObject inherited classes in the process.
 If you give it a module, it will dump only the classes within that module.
 You can also filter out classes to only a certain type and can also generate a header file for a specific class.